CU-CMM/summer_notes_CMM/README.md

 - pandas's read_html

 # week 5 day 4
+- WORKED ON PROJECT WITH KYLE
 - All the questions:

 - KNOW YOUR GOALS
 - What do I want to do?
 - Identify the data
 - What data is available to me?
 - Where does the data come from?